kosta-bity/IcpKit/Readme.md

 ## Main Functionalities
 - Handles serialisation and encoding
-- Candid implementation for Swift
+- Candid implementation and serialisation/desirialisation for Swift
+- CBOR serialisation
 - Cryptographic methods applicable to ICP
 - Basic ICP Models for transactions, accounts, self-authenticating principals etc.
+- Ledger and Archive Canister implementation

 ## How to create an ICP Principal
 ### Starting from a seed